-Pinchito encapsulates the cool, funky side of Spain that has so engaged tapas-loving Londoners of late.
-The scuffed-up space is dotted with cracked leather sofas, & there’s an intriguingly offbeat collage of Iberian-related prints on one of the bare-brick walls.
-The menu is short & sweet, with the usual line-up of patatas bravas, chorizo & gambas al ajillo alongside pork belly with mango & black olive, huevos rotos or baby eels with garlic; otherwise check out the blackboard ‘tapas del dia’ or the cracking set menus (£15/20).
-Thirsty types have a host of cocktails to choose from, including some tempting Spanish-tinged mixes such as the Sevillan fizz (Aperol, cava & amontillado), while the wine list features some seriously old sherries & bottles from Spain’s lesser-known regions, such as Jumilla & Bierzo.
+Pinchito encapsulates the cool, funky side of Spain that has so engaged tapas-loving Londoners.
+The scuffed-up space is dotted with cracked leather sofas, and there’s an intriguingly offbeat collage of Iberian-related prints on one of the bare-brick walls.
+The menu is short and sweet, with the usual line-up of tortillas, patatas bravas and pa amb oli (bread with olive oil and tomato) alongside pork belly with mango and black olives, huevos rotos or baby eels with garlic; otherwise, check out the blackboard ‘tapas del dia’ or the cracking trio of set menus (£20/25/30).
+Thirsty types have a host of cocktails to choose from, including some tempting Spanish-tinged mixes such as the rebujito spritzer made with Tio Pepe, while the wine list features some fine old sherries and bottles from Spain’s new-wave regions.
+“Fast” service and a “lively” vibe keep things upbeat.

 Travel to Pinchito in style with London's leading minicab firm Addison Lee.Get a quote »